 Not all papers are created equal.
 If you look closely, you will see nuances in grain, thickness, whiteness, and construction.
 It doesn’t take a genius to figure out that when you are doing calligraphy work or lettering, you need the best paper for brush pens.

 Brush pens tend to use alcohol-based ink, which can seep through the paper and cause bleeding or ghosting.
-But you can significantly avoid that by simply using the best paper for lettering.
+But you can significantly avoid that by simply using the top-rated paper for hand lettering.

 - 1. Rhodia Head Stapled Pad